aimansae/as-modal/README.md

 ## Prerequisites
+This is challenge from my mentor Amal

-Before you start with this task, research what is the correct way to implement a modal (it’s at the end of the HTML content, directly into the body), but I want you to figure out why exactly.
+*Before you start with this task, research what is the correct way to implement a modal (it’s at the end of the HTML content, directly into the body), but I want you to figure out why exactly.

-Also, research what **[Portal](https://legacy.reactjs.org/docs/portals.html)** in React is and what problems does it solve.
+Also, research what **[Portal](https://legacy.reactjs.org/docs/portals.html)** in React is and what problems does it solve.*

 ## Requirements